 We find that SB’s source material comes from the 2005 art-film Sound Barrier by Amir Naderi, accounting for the titular initials.
 This key bit of information also unlocks aspects of SB that would be impenetrable otherwise.
 As critics, we often argue that a piece of music should stand on its own, even if it is a soundtrack or other genre meant to accompany another work.
 SB is not a soundtrack, and should appeal to fans of Brivio’s previous work, or fans of experimental electronic music at its most rhythmic.
 Nonetheless, the resonance of the work changes significantly if one is familiar with its filmic inspiration.

-An important film maker of both pre- and post-revolution Iran, Amir Naderi is perhaps best known for his 1985 film The Runner.
-Long since based in my own hometown of New York, the city of Manhattan became the subject of a psychologically complex trilogy made between 1993 and 2002.
+An important filmmaker of both pre- and post-revolutionary Iran, Amir Naderi is perhaps best known for his 1985 film The Runner.
+Long since based in my own hometown of New York, Naderi made the city of Manhattan the subject of a psychologically complex trilogy completed between 1993 and 2002.
 These films demonstrate a powerful sense of place, the city looming large in its abstraction.
 Sound Barrier too makes use of the city, but as more than just a subject.
-Here its settings of the NYC subway, a storage facility, and a busy bridge are exceedingly claustrophobic and overwhelming.
-Shot in black&white film, it is the first in proposed sound trilogy, in which sound itself factors as a character.
+Here its settings (the NYC subway, a storage facility, and a busy bridge) are exceedingly claustrophobic and overwhelming.
+Shot on black&white film, it is the first in a proposed Sound Trilogy, in which sound itself factors as a character.
 The film consists of just two long scenes, with a brief prelude and epilogue.
 All of which lends itself remarkably well on a formal level to be translated to a two-sided cassette album, however the resonances don’t end there.

 The sound design of the film is attentive and close-mic’d, however the sound cuts out almost entirely when shots suggest the perspective of the deaf boy.
 This produces a fragmented and disorienting sonic experience for the viewer, one which exaggerates the tension and frustration.
 Sound is used poetically, as part of the language unique to cinema.